zhaojg95/CHIKV-effective_strategies/README.md

 # CHIKV-effective_strategies
 Effective strategies to control the largest chikungunya fever outbreak in China

-The projecet primary analyzes the effective strategies to control the largest chikungunya fever outbreak in China in 2025, including two models:  City-level Chikungunya Transmission Model (the code in CCTM file), and Multi-district Chikungunya Transmission Model (the code in MCTM file).
-In CCTM and MCTM files, all include three main folders: (1) data, (2) code, and (3) result.
+The projecet primary analyzes the effective strategies to control the largest chikungunya fever outbreak in China in 2025, including two models:  City-level Chikungunya Transmission Model (the code in CCTM folder), and Multi-district Chikungunya Transmission Model (the code in MCTM folder).
+In CCTM and MCTM folders, all include three main folders: (1) data, (2) code, and (3) result.

-### CCTM file
+### CCTM folder
 In the first folder (named "1.data"), it contains the cases data required for the manuscript (named Foshan_cases.xlsx).
 The first sheet is the data for simulation fitting (Sheet1), and the second sheet is the data for model validation (Sheet2).
 The second data was the MOI data during 2018-2023, which is used to validate the model’s performance in simulating mosquito population dynamics.

 In the code folder (named "2.code"), it contains the following: